rexyai/RestRserve/docs/index.md

 YES - it means it will handle all the incomming requests in parallel - each request in a separate fork.

+**RestRserve is still work in progress - while we try hard to have stable API expect some breaking changes.**

 ### Features

 - Create a http API by simply setting up a handler (R function) for a given route - [Hello-world](#create-application)